 Academic scholarships are available for Penn State Scranton students with potential or demonstrated academic success.
 All incoming freshmen and transfer students are automatically considered for Penn State Scranton scholarships when they apply for admission.

-Returning Penn State Scranton students are asked to complete a Free Application for Federal Student Aid (FAFSA) and submit a continuing student scholarship application from the Financial Aid office by April 30 for maximum consideration.
+Returning Penn State Scranton students are asked to complete a FAFSA and submit a continuing student scholarship application to the Financial Aid office by April 30 for maximum consideration.
 Students will be reviewed based on need, merit, and scholarship criteria.